Veronika0999/Espresso-Elegance/README.md

 This project is to practice my skills in HTML and CSS.
 The aim is to create a simple website for a coffee bar.

 ## Structure of the project
-- index.html: the main HTML file containing the structure of the website.
+- <code>index.html</code>: the main HTML file containing the structure of the website.
-- style.css: CSS file for styling the website
+- <code>style.css</code>: CSS file for styling the website
-- script.js: JavaScript file containing code for smooth scrolling on the page
+- <code>script.js</code>: JavaScript file containing code for smooth scrolling on the page
 - img: directory containing images for this website

 ## Author